 Jensen has also completed a 50hr Mindfulness Yin Yoga (正念阴瑜伽) Teacher Training with Chris Su where he dwelled deeply into the practice and teaching of mindfulness meditation within the disciplines of Yin Yoga.
-Jensen most recently completed his Yin Yoga Teacher Training (50hr) with the renowned Bernie Clark in Vancouver, Canada.
+Jensen also continue to deepen his knowledge with renowned Yin yoga teachers such as Bernie Clark and Sarah Powers.

 Yingkai stumbled onto yoga accidentally 10 years ago, as a frazzled office worker in a bank hoping to find a non-competitive activity to destress.
 What surprised him from the practice was the strength that he gained and a deep sense of peace and contentment after each practice.
 According to Yingkai, he believes a yoga class is about "holding a space for the practitioner to gain deeper insight on facing life's challenges - when do we hold on and when do we let go?"
 He feels that Yoga should be more accessible to people who needs it the most.
 He is actively involved in sharing the Yoga practice through kindness projects for communities like the migrant workers in Singapore.